Everything You Need To Know About The New .au Domains

 Proactive registration of domain names and trademarks is cheaper and less stressful than trying to act after your business (whether digital or not) has become the victim of domain name theft, held hostage to recover a related domain, or subjected to some reputation-ruining competitor behaviour.

 Registering relevant domain names and variants, blocks others from taking and using them.
-Registrations should be made using a secure email address that isn’t likely to be hacked, and that is different from the one displayed on the record as the registrant’s public address.
+You should make registrations using a secure email address that isn’t likely to be hacked.
+Plus use a different from the one displayed on the record as the registrant’s public address.

 Use a reputable registrar rather than the cheapest.
 Domain name squatting is one problem, but blatant theft through hacking also happens, and can sometimes be rectified between reputable registrars.
 Anecdotally, discount registrars are more likely to consider domain theft your problem, not theirs.